 A phase two, multicenter, prospective, randomized, double-blind trial was recently completed to test the effectiveness of Breezula® for female pattern hair loss.
 The results have not yet been published, but a press release reported that improvements in hair regrowth were only seen in younger women (under 30).
 (9)

 Is There a Breezula Clinical Trial Coming Soon?

-Breezula® has shown promise as a hair loss treatment so trials are ongoing in Germany and the USA.
-A Breezula® phase three trials for male pattern hair loss started at the end of June 2023 after being delayed by the COVID-19 pandemic.
-The trial will be focused on the 7.5 percent dose used to treat male androgenic alopecia and will run for 6 months.
+Breezula® has shown promise as a hair loss treatment, so trials are ongoing in Germany and the USA.
+Two Breezula® phase three trials for male pattern hair loss started at the end of June 2023 after being delayed by the COVID-19 pandemic.
+The trial was originally meant to be focused on the 7.5 percent dose used to treat male androgenic alopecia and run for 6 months.
 But instead, two identical Breezula phase three trials are now occurring simultaneously.
 Both are using a larger volume of 5 percent Breezula and participants will be involved in the study for between 6 to 12 months.
 (2,7,10)

 Breezula® is not yet approved by the FDA.
 Results from the phase three trials will play a major role in where the product goes from here.
 Meetings between the company and the FDA are in progress for approval of Breezula® and more news will become available when all three trial phases are complete.
 (2,7)